dlittle-source/Deployed-a-WordPress-Website-Hosting-on-AWS/README.md

    - Configured with public and private subnets across two availability zones for enhanced reliability and fault tolerance.

 2. **Internet Gateway**:
-   - Facilitates connectivity between VPC instances and the wider Internet.
+   - Facilitates connectivity between VPC instances and the Internet.

 3. **Security Groups**:
    - Acts as a network firewall mechanism to control traffic to EC2 instances.